szokemarton94/SimpleMessengingApp/README.md

 # SimpleMessagingApp
+(Currently under development)
-A simple messaging application built with Spring Boot, for exercise purposes.
+A simple messaging application built with the Spring Framework, for exercise purposes.